xceedsoftware/DocX/README.md

 DocX is a .NET library that allows developers to manipulate Word 2007/2010/2013 files, in an easy and intuitive manner.
 DocX is fast, lightweight and best of all it does not require Microsoft Word or Office to be installed.

+**NOTE:** There is a new Master branch as of Oct.
+3, 2017.
+Please read about the [Classic branch](../../wiki/Classic-Branch) if you were using this project before the change.

 ## Install via Nuget
 ```